wigy/chronicles_of_grunt/README.md

 project directory as static files and the second one as an autoreload server.
 Individiual servers are internally started with *what* parameter being either `files` or `autoreload`.

+In addition, if an option `api_data` points to the local directory and `api_url_regex` contains a regular expression, the server simulates matching API calls by prefixing URL by `api_data` and adding a postfix `.json`.
+If the file is found, it is served as JSON-data.

 ### Task: `test`

 Run all unit-tests defined.
 Optional arguments are matched against test file names